Candlemas: Peru

 The Virgin of Candles is the patron saint of the city of Puno in Peru, held in the first fortnight of February each year.
 It is one of the largest festivals of culture, music, and dancing in Peru.
 In terms of the number of events related to the cultures of the Quechua and Aymara peoples and of the mestizos of the Altiplano, and also in terms of the number of people directly and indirectly involved in its realization, it stands with the Carnival in Rio de Janeiro and the Carnaval de Oruro in Bolivia as one of the three largest festivals in South America.

 At the festival's core are music and dance performances organized by the Federación Regional de Folklore y Cultura de Puno, consisting of more than 200 dances in more than 150 dance sets.
 These include "native dances" from the various communities in Puno and sets of dances organized in different quarters of the city, mostly those known as "costume dances".
-These performances directly involve 40,000 dancers and some 5,000 musicians and indirectly involve about 25,000 people, including directors, sponsors, embroidered, and the makers of masks, clothing, boots, shoes, bells, and other items.
+These performances directly involve 40,000 dancers and some 5,000 musicians and indirectly involve about 25,000 people, including directors, sponsors, embroiderers, and the makers of masks, clothing, boots, shoes, bells, and other items, as well as the bandsmen and staff.
+Some dance groups are linked to uniformed organizations.